Divine32547586334/ChemLab/README.md

 ---

 ## Overview
-**ChemLab** is a comprehensive calculator for General Chemistry and Biochemistry Solutions
+**ChemLab** is a coursework of senior computer science students.
+It is a comprehensive calculator for General Chemistry and Biochemistry Solutions developed in 2025

 ---